bbkane/www.bbkane.com/content/blog/2025-Bible-Reading-Schedule/index.md

 date = 2025-02-07
 +++

-Converted from the PDF sent my [my church](https://www.getgreaterlife.org/) .
-Paste from the PDF into the AI with the prompt "Please turn this into a markdown table."
-Then manually combine the Holiday reading into Optional column.
+Converted from [the PDF](./2025-Bible-Reading-Plan.pdf) sent my [my church](https://www.getgreaterlife.org/).
+I have copy-pasted from the PDF into the AI with the prompt "Please turn this into a markdown table.", then manually combined the Holiday reading into Optional column.

 # February